SnakeEuler/ParallelMind/Howie Hopper/README.md

 This is our game.

 ## Parallel Relay and Event System
 A light weight and customizable event management system that is a work in progress.
-I features basic pooling and garbage collection.
+Ii features basic pooling and garbage collection.

 This includes a super easy to use, inspector friendly scriptable event system that uses all kinds of generics.